delewis13/Brocolli/README.md

 After installing dependencies via `yarn install`, build the project using webpack via `yarn build`

-The build artificats will be in the `build` folder, which can be distributed seperate from the rest of this code base.
+The build artifacts will be in the `build` folder, which can be distributed seperate from the rest of this code base.

 After building, you can serve it with a static server via: